UUUnmei/RenderLiteV2/README.md

 > Visual Studio seems not work with git-lfs well, will generate extra 'hook' and 'lfs' directory.
-What's worse, may need to replace .git/lfs/object by this extra lfs/object when you update files tracked by lfs
+What's worse, may need to replace .git/lfs/object by this extra lfs/object when you update files tracked by lfs use `git lfs fsck` to verify correctness maybe have to use 'git lfs clone' instead of 'git clone' when clone this repo

+Make sure config the path in project setting before use and don't forget assimp's dll

 ## Reference
 - GAMES101